tybalex/mcp-redis/README.md

 ### Using with Docker

+You can use a dockerized deployment of this server.
+You can either build your own image or use the official [Redis MCP Docker](https://hub.docker.com/r/mcp/redis) image.

-The Redis MCP Server provides a Dockerfile.
+If you'd like to build your own image, the Redis MCP Server provides a Dockerfile.
 Build this server's image with:

 ```commandline
 docker build -t mcp-redis .